parisholley/wordpress-fantastic-elasticsearch/README.txt

 By default, the plugin will look for those facet names (taxonomies) in the query string along with the search (ie: ?s=test&category[]=1).
 The more facets you add to the URL, the more it will filter.
 Facets values and counts are available at $WP_Query->facets.

+== Screenshots ==

+1. Configure your ElasticServer settings
+2. Determine what data you want to index
+3. Alter the result scoring behavior
+4. Wipe and re-index data is available if needed

 == Changelog ==

 = 1.0.0 =